-- Once you're settled in your temporary accommodation, make your way to the Student Accommodation Office at NUI Galway.
+- Once you're settled in your temporary accommodation, make your way to the Student Accommodation Office at NUI Galway or get in contact by phone or e-mail.
 Up-to-date registers of available housing will be provided, along with maps of the area and general advice.

 - The Galway Advertiser, a local free newspaper, has a list of houses/apartments for rent on its website and this is frequently updated.
 You might also wish to consider placing an ad in this newspaper under "Accommodation Wanted" if you feel that you can appeal to landlords as a careful tenant; be aware, though, that this is not guaranteed to produce results and, as usual, it will be necessary to inspect the property before paying any deposit.

 - Check to see if someone has set up a Facebook Group for Erasmus in Galway - you may find other students there seeking to share houses, etc. Another Facebook page worth investigating is Househunting Galway for Sound People.
 Please be alert, however, to the fact that scam artists may also be active on these pages.
 You really need to be vigilant in checking people's credentials.

 - When you arrive in Galway, it's a good idea to buy an Irish SIM card for your mobile phone, to enable you to make appointments to view accommodation.
 Phone calls from your home number may be very costly.

 - It is possible that other residence-type options may become available in due course, so please do keep an eye on the Accommodation Office website.